 What’s also different about my recipe is that I like to add a combo of mayonnaise and sour cream.
 We like the little extra tanginess the sour cream adds.

 The small addition of prepared mustard also helps wake up the tuna egg combo.
-It’s the fat, salt, tangy flavors coming together for one deliciously easy recipe.
+It’s the fat, salt, and tangy flavors coming together for one deliciously easy recipe.

 Following Ingredients Needed To Make A Keto Tuna Egg Salad